Dhanyasri Bolla

 The George Washington University

-• Relevant Courses: Marketing Analytics, R Programming, Systems Engineering, Project Management, Systems Thinking, Policy Modelling, Corporate Finance
+• Relevant Coursework: Marketing Analytics, R Programming, Systems Engineering, Project Management, Corporate Finance, Systems Thinking, and Policy Modelling

-🎓 Bachelor of Technology in Electronics & Communications
+Bachelor of Technology in Electronics & Communications Engineering

 Sardar Vallabhbhai National Institute of Technology